deadlyedge/file-store-next/README.md

       formData.append(file.name, file)
     }
 ```
-which means an Array of File with {filename: file} pair should be posted to the api
-with token in headers.
+which means an Array of File with {filename: file} pair should be posted to the api with 'token' in headers. the filename part doesn't matter, 'cause the file part should have all info.

 ## bug